cot-rs/cot-site/README.md

 [![Discord chat](https://img.shields.io/discord/1330137289287925781?logo=Discord&logoColor=white)](https://discord.cot.rs)
 </div>

-This is the repository for the source of the website for the web framework cot-rs/cot.
+This is the repository for the source of the website for the [Cot web framework](https://github.com/cot-rs/cot).

 ## License